apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/architecture/design.md

 * **Registry**

-  The registry is implemented as a plug-in, and Zookeeper is supported by default.
+  The registry is implemented as a plug-in, and ZooKeeper is supported by default.
 The MasterServer and WorkerServer nodes in the system use the registry for cluster management and fault tolerance.
 In addition, the system also performs event monitoring and distributed locks based on the registry.